snap-stanford/snap-python/doc/source/reference/basic.rst

 .. class:: TInt()
            TInt(val)
+           TInt(SIn)

    Returns a new :class:`TInt` initialized with the value specified by optional parameter *val*.
 If no value is given, the :class:`TInt` object is initialized with the default value 0.
+If *SIn* is provided, the value is loaded from the binary stream *SIn*.
    In Snap.py, :class:`TInt` is automatically converted to Python type :class:`int`.

-   Below is a list of public functions supported by the :class:`TInt` class:
+   Below is a list of functions supported by the :class:`TInt` class:

-     .. describe:: GetMemUsed()

-        Returns the size in bytes.

-     .. describe:: GetPrimHashCd()
+     .. describe:: Load(SIn)

-        Returns the value stored in the int.
+        Loads the int from a binary stream *SIn*.

-     .. describe:: GetSecHashCd()
+     .. describe:: Save(SOut)

-        Returns the value stored in the int divided by 0x10.

-   Below is a list of static functions supported by the :class:`TInt` class:
+        Saves the int to a binary stream *SOut*.

      .. describe::  Abs(val)